-These Regulations apply to the Malaysia Speed Festival (MSF) SuperTurismo Championships 2020.
+These Regulations apply to the Malaysia Speed Festival (MSF) SuperTurismo Merdeka 88 Enduro 2021.

-Malaysia Speed Festival [MSF] Championships are approved by Motorsports Association of Malaysia [MAM] and organised by Kelab Sukan Motor MSF [KSM-MSF], and promoted by Matrix Motorsports Promotion Sdn Bhd.
-They are governed under the Sporting Code of the MAM National Competition Rules, these Supplementary Regulations, the relevant Technical Regulations and their annexures, and any Additional Supplementary Regulations published from time to time.
+Malaysia Speed Festival [MSF] Series is approved by Motorsports Association of Malaysia [MAM] and organised by Kelab Sukan Motor MSF [KSM-MSF], and promoted by Matrix Motorsports Promotion Sdn Bhd.
+They are governed under the MAM National Competition Rules (NCR), these Supplementary Regulations, the relevant Technical Regulations and their annexures, and any Additional Supplementary Regulations published from time to time.